The Idea is Born

 I wonder, could we have a really great, very simple, mass produced offshore cruising boat for just US$200,000 sail away?

-I think maybe we could.
+I think we could.
 Kind of the Model T of voyaging boats.
 A boat for the more fiscally constrained future the world is faced with.

 And that would be really great.
 I think they would sell a bundle of them—a lot more than they are selling of these just-another-big-assed boats.